An extremely rare condition in which a female has two extra X chromosomes.

 A lump that forms within the butterfly-shaped gland at the base of the neck (thyroid).

 A compulsive, repetitive sound or movement that’s often difficult to control.

 A fungal infection of the scalp and hair shafts, often called ringworm of the scalp.

 Fungal infection in the skin of the groin and inner thighs.
 Also called jock itch.

 A fungal infection that usually begins between the toes, also called athlete's foot.

 A common fungal infection that causes small, discolored patches of skin.

-Ringing or buzzing noise in one or both ears that may be constant or come and go, often associated with hearing loss.
+Ringing or other noises in one or both ears that may be constant or come and go.

-An inflammation of the 2 oval-shaped pads of tissue at the back of the throat.
+Swelling of the tonsils, the two oval-shaped pads of tissue at the back of the throat.